graceyrhuang/backdoor_detect/README.md

 # BBD:Bimodel Backdoor Defence

 BBD is a Backdoor Defence Technique design for correctly recognize clean data and identify poisoned data as `N+1` Label.
+To see the implementation, please open `src/BBD.ipythnb`,  and run file

 ## Group Member